 - Consider the team.
 Explore the implications of current/future demands on personal/team energy and calculate the bandwidth required to respond to transitions over time.

 - Allocate a buddy.
 Identify a peer mentor to share a cultural lens on how things get done around here to aide re-acclimation.

 - Manage performance.
 Use recognition for a job well done and identify and address risks when expectations are not met.

-Peter Fennah is a Genesis Leadership Consultant and learning and development professional with 23 years of experience coaching a spectrum of leader levels up to the global C-suite.
-He is a Chartered Psychologist, Accredited Master Executive Coach (APECS) and Supervisor (Ashridge) with over 10,000 coaching hours.
-He has taught at eight of the world’s top business schools over the last 20 years.
+Peter Fennah is a Genesis Leadership Consultant and learning and development professional with 23 years’ experience in leadership and career transition mentoring up to global C-suite.
+He is a Chartered Psychologist, Accredited Master Executive Coach (APECS) and Supervisor (Ashridge) with over 7,000 coaching hours.
+He loves to co-create ‘ah ha’ reflective moments.
+In addition to his one-to-one coaching practice, he has taught at eight of the world’s top business schools over the last 18 years.